The Underlying Causes Of Hip Pain

 Hip Pain Caused By Systemic Diseases

 If you have persistent painful swelling and or redness and stiffness of one or more hip joints you need to get checked out!!
-These kind of conditions can usually be identified with blood tests scans and x Rays.
+These kinds of conditions can usually be identified with blood tests scans and x Rays.
 If all your scans and tests come up all clear medically then almost certainly your pain will be mechanical in nature and more than likely very treatable.

 As we have seen, there is certainly far more to hip pain than a question of arthritis vs no-arthritis.
 Our hips are subjected to a huge amount of mechanical strain during a lifetime, perhaps inevitably it is most commonly this mechanical strain that causes hip pain conditions rather than any other factor.
 A good way to think of and understand this is the following.
 Your gut is primarily in the business of digesting food, therefore wrong foods are the most common cause of problems in the gut is ‘wrong foods’.
-Your hips on the other hand are primarily in the business of bearing your body weight, the most common cause of problems with the hip are with weight bearing.
+Your hips on the other hand are primarily in the business of bearing your body weight, the most common cause of problems with the hip is with weight-bearing.